Macmod/STARS/README.md

 # Contributing

-Anyone can contribute to the project by opening an issue:
+Anyone can contribute to the project by [opening an issue](https://github.com/Macmod/STARS/issues/new) or by [submitting a pull request](https://github.com/Macmod/STARS/pulls).
-(link here)

 # Todo
 Some ideas of new features to add that weren't included originally but would be nice to have in the future: